 Lectures are held Mondays, Wednesdays, and Fridays from 3:35 to

-connection from Keller Hall.
-The Schedule page linked from the lists
+Museum auditorium).
+The Schedule page linked from the left lists the

-Labs are held Wednesdays in 1-250 Keller Hall.
-The list of the
+Labs are held Wednesdays in labs on the first (sub-basement) floor

 Following the university-wide standard schedule, the final exam

-final exam location will be announced after it has been officially
+final exam location will be confirmed after it has been officially

 Office: 4-225E Keller Hall